Calendula officinalis, also known as pot marigold, can benefit soil, repel pests, and aid healing. Here are seven reasons to grow this herb.

-I’ve been growing Calendula officinalis—also called pot marigold—throughout my garden for years, and can hardly contain my excitement to tell you all about it!
+I’ve been growing calendula throughout my garden for years and can hardly contain my excitement to tell you all about it!

 1: Calendula Protects Soil

-Calendula grows especially well in the cooler seasons of spring and fall, though it will grow all summer long in mild climates, too.
+This flower grows especially well in the cooler seasons of spring and fall, though it grows all summer long in mild climates, too.
 Since it has thick, fibrous roots and grows in thick patches, it can be used as a cover crop or as a living mulch to protect the soil.

-2: Calendula Repels Pests
+2: Repels Pests

-One late summer a few years ago I noticed the stems of my calendula plants covered in aphids.
+One late summer a few years ago I noticed the stems of my pot marigold plants covered in aphids.
 I was alarmed and naturally worried that the aphids would be attracted to the crops around them.
 When I inspected the crops, I couldn’t find a single aphid—they were all on the calendula!

-This herb truly lives up to its reputation as a trap crop—”trapping” pests such as aphids, whiteflies, and thrips by exuding a sticky sap that they find more appealing and delicious than nearby crops.
+This herb truly lives up to its reputation as a trap crop—”trapping” pests such as aphids, whiteflies, and thrips by exuding a sticky sap (resin) that they find more appealing and delicious than nearby crops.

 3: Calendula Attracts Beneficial Insects